The Getty

 3.1.1.6.11

-In the Materials facet
+In the Materials Facet

-In this facet include terms for physical substances, whether naturally or synthetically derived.
+In this facet include concept records for physical substances, whether naturally or synthetically derived.
 These range from specific materials to types of materials designed by their function, such as colorants, and from raw materials to those that have been formed or processed into products that are used in fabricating structures or objects (e.g., iron, clay, adhesive, emulsifier, artificial ivory, millwork).

 » Materials hierarchy

-The Materials facet has only one hierarchy, also called Materials.
+The Materials Facet has only one hierarchy, also called Materials.

 • Regarding other Hierarchies